6. The kitchen, an ideal battleground for saving energy

 There are already tariffs where you decide how much the energy costs depending on the time you consume it.
 If you are interested, we encourage to check out the Tempo Happy Electricity Tariff.

-List of 7 tips for learning how to save energy at home:
+List of 7 tips for you to learn how to save energy at home:

-1. Knowing how much energy you use and adjusting the contracted power, neither much nor too little, according to your needs.
+1. Knowing how much energy you use and adjusting the contracted power, neither much nor too little, depending on your needs.

 2. Concentrating the use of energy for lighting and air conditioning in the parts of the house you use the most.